mrkline/bms-burner/README.md

 If you want to make this slightly less stupid, you could

+- [x] Read the throttle axis and detent settings out of BMS's `axismapping.dat` directly so this doesn't depend on the Alternate Launcher.

+- [x] Read the BMS shared memory to only play sounds when you're in the pit.

+- [x] Find the BMS directory automatically (registry entries?)

-- Add options to the overlay window
+- [ ] Add options to the overlay window
   - Make it draggable
   - Add color customization

-- Make the sound to play configurable (instead of a hardcoded `blowers.ogg`)
+- [ ] Make the sound to play configurable (instead of a hardcoded `burners-on/off.ogg`)

-- Add an option to play a sound continuously while the burners are on
+- [ ] Add an option to play a sound continuously while the burners are on

-- Come up with a less stupid way to play sound
+- [ ] Come up with a less stupid way to play sound